 However, the nature of indirect costs depends upon the costing under consideration.
 Indirect costs are both the fixed and the variable type as they may or may not vary as a result of the proposed changes in the production process etc. Indirect costs are also called as Non-traceable costs.

 Fixed Cost is that cost which does not change (that is either goes up or goes down) irrespective of whether the firm is operating or not.
-For example on account of Strike and Lockout in Maruti-Suzuki’s Manesar plant, the production process came to a stands still.
+For example on account of the Strike and Lockout in Maruti-Suzuki’s Manesar plant (India), the production process came to a stand still.
 Even then the Firm still had to bear some expenses which are indirect in nature.

 Variable Cost on the Other hand is directly proportional to the production operations.
 As the size of production at any business grows, the variable expenses also grow.
 As the name suggests, the variable expenses vary with the business operations.
 When the firm is not operating on account of Strike/Lockout etc, then the variable cost of the firm is Zero.